 The smaller incisions cause far less blood loss and also result in dramatically smaller scars.
 Patients experience less pain as well.
 Recovery time is around two weeks after a minimally invasive hysterectomy compared to six to eight weeks for open surgery.

-If you’re going through a transition or planning to begin your transition soon, know that Dr. Kong is transgender-friendly and wants to help.
+If you’re going through a transition or planning to begin your transition soon, know that the Doctor is transgender-friendly and wants to help.
 Make an appointment with the online tool or call anytime to get started.